nicksanford/old-nicksanford.github.io/posts/2016-02-16-first-go-at-elm.markdown

 type safety, all with a much more shallow learning curve.

-I hope that learning Elm will make front-end development much more interesting and fun, as well as expose me to ideas, patterns, and ways of thinking.
+I hope that learning Elm will make front-end development much more interesting and fun, as well as expose me to ML style ideas, patterns, and ways of thinking.
 It might even make my third attempt at learning Haskell easier and more fun as well.

 I have started by installing Elm and signing up for pragmatic studio's [Elm](https://pragmaticstudio.com/Elm) course.
 I just started the first few